campbelldurbin/MIST-4610-Project-1/README.md

 - Maddie Sells (insert @ to repo)

 ## Scenario Description
-Our data model and database were created to represent and track the operations of a small, general care clinic with board-certified nurses and doctors who diagnose and treats minor illnesses affordable healthcare in convenient retail locations like Kroger or Publix.
-The clinic diagnoses and treats minor illnesses with care provided by board-certified nurses and physicians.
+Our data model and database were created to represent and track the operations of a small, affordable, general care clinic with board-certified nurses and doctors who diagnose and treat minor illnesses in convenient retail locations, such as Kroger or Publix.

 ## Data Model
 ![Revised Data Model Project 1](https://github.com/user-attachments/assets/e56c488c-3bcb-4cf8-bb9e-2432e46e1cce)